Osama-Sammar/Order-Management-System/README.md

 Prerequisites
 Make sure you have the following software installed on your machine:

-Java JDK 11 or later
+Java JDK 11 or later,
-Apache Maven
+Apache Maven,
 Docker (optional, for running the application in a Docker container)

 # Clone the Repository